kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 But it is a coherent strategy for reducing community support dependence.

-## Maintainership Quality Matters More Than User Count During Critical Moments
+## Maintainership Quality Matters More Than User Count During Critical Moments { #maintainership-critical-moments }

 Imagine a serious security bug.